-Our Scope 1 and 2 emissions from direct and indirect energy sources from our manufacturing facility amounted to approximately 3000 tons of $\rm CO_2$ equivalent ( $\rm TCO_2e$ ), or 0.3% of our total emissions in 2023 (Figure 8 and Table 4).
+Our Scope 1 and 2 emissions from direct and indirect energy sources amounted to approximately 2090 tons of $\rm CO_2$ equivalent ($\rm TCO_2e$), or 0.4% of our total emissions in 2022 (Figure 8 and Table 4).
 On-site fuel combustion is responsible for the largest share of energy-related emissions, as we have had to generate our own electricity to compensate for the low supply of electricity from the national grid (Figure 9).